Chintheche Inn is located on a lovely beach on Lake Malawi.

 Disabled access: On Request

-Laundry facilities: There is an extra charge for this but it is a speedy service – clothes are collected in the morning and returned during the afternoon or early evening.
-There is a laundry list in the rooms.
+Laundry facilities: There is an extra charge for laundry – clothes are collected in the morning and returned during the afternoon or early evening.
+There is a laundry list available in the rooms.
+Costs vary from 30 cents for underwear and socks to 80 cents for a pair of jeans or a jumper.

-Accepted payment on location: Visa credit cards only, US dollars, UK sterling, euros, SA rands.
+Accepted payment on location: Only Visa credit cards are accepted as well as US dollars, UK sterling, euros and SA rands cash.
+There is no additional charge for using Visa.